-Q.6.1 2010 - Nov [7] (c) Descriptive

-What is What is Program debugging ?
+Q.7.1 2010 - Nov [7] (c) Descriptive What is What is Program debugging ?
 Explain it briefly.

-OR OR 2013 - May [7] (ii)

-Write sh (2 marks)
+OR 2013 - May [7] (ii) Descriptive Write s Write short note on Program Debugging (2 marks)

 Program Debugging:

 It is a process of finding errors in program and rectifying them by using diagnostic routine before putting the program into use.
 There is a real necessity to debug a program, i.e. to cleanse it from errors.
 For this purpose, the programmers device a set of test data transactions to test the various alternative branches in the program.
 The results got from the computer are compared with one derived manually prior to computer processing.
 When the results do not match for any reason, the programmer then verifies the flowchart and coding sheet to hunt for the bugs.
 This process is called program debugging.